Ashi2419/Social-media-/README.md

 # Netflix-data-analysis
-It help to analyze the data of Netflix data which was gather from the different sources.
+In this project we can see the data of social media websites where the fields like users, account,use time and many more are presented .